KelkooGroup/theGardener/documentation/guides/install.md

     -Dconfig.file=/app-conf/application-custom.conf
 ```

-Puting your file in the `/app-conf` directory allows you to include the default configuration
+Putting your file in the `/app-conf` directory allows you to include the default configuration
 file but you can also put it in any place you want.

 ### Persist Git data